-- approves the proposed short-term variable remuneration payable to the Chief Executive Officer on account of his 2013 performance; - acknowledges that no mid-term variable remuneration is payable in respect of the period 2011-2013; - approves the short-term variable remuneration objectives for the Group, the Chief Executive Officer and the Chief Executive Officer Designate in respect of 2014.
+- approves the proposed short-term variable remuneration payable to the CEO on account of his 2014 performance; - approves the proposed base salary increase and the proposed increase of the CEO's short-term variable remuneration opportunity, to apply as from 1 January 2015.

+On the motion of the Nomination and Remuneration Committee the Board acknowledges that no mid-term variable remuneration is payable in respect of the period 2012-2014.

+On the motion of the Nomination and Remuneration Committee the Board approves the short-term variable remuneration objectives for the CEO in respect of 2015.

-On 13 November 2014 the Board had to determine the 2015 grant of options to the Chief Executive Officer under the Stock Option Plan 2010-2014.
+On 12 November 2015 the Board reaffirmed and ratified the Stock Option Plan 2015-2017 and the Performance Share Plan 2015-2017, determined the 2015 grant of options to the Chief Executive Officer under the Stock Option Plan 2015-2017, and approved the performance targets for the 2015 grant under the Performance Share Plan 2015-2017.
 Excerpt from the minutes: